 Typical Stages of a Consumer Journey in e-Commerce

-The eCommerce industry has a broad coverage that expands to a myriad of devices and various online channels.
-Literally speaking, there are already paths laid out for the consumer that can lead them to your platform.
-However, the decision to take every step is triggered by certain motivators, your offerings, brand credibility and the time of the season.
+The ecommerce industry has broad coverage that expands to a myriad of devices and various online channels.
+In fact, there are already paths laid out for the consumer that can lead them to your platform.
+However, the decision to take every step is triggered by certain motivators such as your offerings, brand credibility and the time of the season.
 While these crucial details create all the difference, sometimes the length of the process exhausts a consumer the most.

 A consumer can take hundreds of different paths or channels to reach you.
 The customer journey mapping process is not only their physical or digital footprint but also comprises of their potential and motivations.

 An online consumer journey leading to purchase usually comprises of these 5 stages: